MestreLion/mcworldlib/README.md

 See the [To-Do List](./TODO.txt) for more updated technical information and planned features.

-If you find a bug or have any enhancement request, please to open a [new issue](https://github.com/MestreLion/mcworldlib/issues/new)
+If you find a bug or have any enhancement request, please open a [new issue](https://github.com/MestreLion/mcworldlib/issues/new)